monxarat/mirrorapp/README.md

 Mirror App
 =========

 Mirror is an enterprise iOS and OS X app that allows you to wirelessly share content and mirror your iPad or iPhone screen to select classroom displays.
 In order to accomplish this Mirror acts as a bonjour repeater broadcasting an appletv registration to the device.
 The user is presented with a list of registrations that are stored on a [Mirror App Server](https://github.com/psutlt/mirrorapp-server), which is located in another github project.
+[AirServer](http://www.airserver.com/) and [Reflector](http://www.airsquirrels.com/reflector/) are also supported as AppleTV alternatives.

 Project development and feedback is encouraged and a Yammer partner group can be accessd by signing up to become a partner at [http://mirror.psu.edu/](http://mirror.psu.edu/).